B.S. in Business – Financial Management

 Calculate Your Success Through the Bachelor’s in Business – Financial Management

 Looking to enter the world of business and build a strong economic future?
 Regent’s Bachelor of Science in Business with a concentration in Financial Management builds upon the core strength of our business degree to prepare you for the financial sector.
-You will study theories, concepts and practices of corporate finance, banking, risk management, and performance measurements.
+You can study theories, concepts and practices of corporate finance, banking, risk management, and performance measurements.
 You’ll also learn how to determine appropriate investment objectives, develop portfolio strategies, and strengthen stakeholder relationships.
 Available fully online or on campus in Virginia Beach.

 BUILD ON A STRONG FOUNDATION